 You Want Motivated Employees

 By identifying what matters to your company, you will start to attract like-minded employees.
 These people will inherently take pride in working for your company, motivating them to work incredibly hard to help carry your mission out.
-By centering your company culture around a strong mission, you will draw out the best in the people who work for you.
+Through centering your company culture around a strong mission, you will draw out the best in the people who work for you.

 You Want To Make More Money